 What materials were used in the creation of this painting?

-Rembrandt Peale used oil paints on canvas, a common medium for portraiture during the late 18th and early 19th centuries.
+Rembrandt Peale used oil on canvas for the Portrait of Thomas Jefferson, a common medium for portraiture during the early 19th century, allowing for rich color and texture.

-What is the current location of the Portrait of Thomas Jefferson?
+Where is the Portrait of Thomas Jefferson currently displayed?

 What influence did Rembrandt Peale have on American portraiture?